erazlogo/obsidian-history-vault/readme.md

 - [Split the resulting "literature note" into atomic "research notes"](https://github.com/erazlogo/obsidian-history-vault#extract-an-annotation-as-an-atomic-research-note) that will be later sorted into groups for writing.
 Different annotations from the same source might belong in different places in your draft.
 - [Search and sort research notes by source metadata](https://github.com/erazlogo/obsidian-history-vault#search-and-sort-your-notes-by-source-fields), by date of event described in the note, by your comments, by tags, and by keyword (everything in the note and note title) in a familiar interface structured like a library catalog search.
 - Trace social networks: create and link person, place, and event notes and visualize with the Graph view
-- Use a Corkboard for brainstorming your storyline, and write in a Scrivener-like setup

 ## Showcase of features available in this vault